 The children of Rangi and Papa did not want to stay in the darkness of their confinement and devised a plan to separate the primeval parents.
 Pushing them apart, the light of revelation flooded the realm, as Te Ao Marama was ushered in.
 The blood of separation being represented by the red, followed by the light of day.

-The Earth and Sky lay blended in matrimony and children were conceived, who lived within the folds of their close perpetual embrace.
+The Earth-Mother and Sky-Father lay blended in matrimony and children were conceived, who lived within the folds of their close perpetual embrace.
 The children lived in darkness until they are desperate for the light.

 ‘Te Kore, the void, the emptiness before the genesis of time.
 In the beginning there was Te Korekore, the nothingness - a realm of potential being.
 The darkness was then transformed through the subtleties of a multitude of graduations of night Te Po (the darkness of becoming), then through the incipient planes of ever-increasing light, beyond the dawn, to Te Ao Marama, the world of light’ (Hotere).